Zum Gschupftn Ferdl

 As you'd expect from a heuriger, the Zum Gschupftn Ferdl focuses on different versions of the Brettljause - with treats from first-class producers.
 Hot dishes of Austrian cuisine are also served.
 And as befits a heuriger, there is naturally a fine selection of Austrian wines.

-Music is on the program with DJs on Fridays and Saturdays, with live concerts on two Wednesdays a month by bands for which the new Viennese song is also in plentiful supply.
+Music is on the program with live concerts on Thursdays - by bands for which the new Viennese song is also in plentiful supply -, electronic music on Fridays and DJs on Saturdays.
 During the week, the guests can select their music from 700 tracks on the Wurlitzer, which is stocked solely with Austrian music.